Soniccrier/supermarket_insight/README.md

 Member	164,223.44	High Spender
 Normal	158,743.30	Low Spender

 🧠 Insight

-Although total spending is high for both groups, Members spend slightly more, indicating:
+Although both groups generate high spending, Members spend slightly more, suggesting:

-Loyalty programs or memberships may be effective
+Loyalty programs may be effective

 Members could be more consistent buyers

-Targeting Members with exclusive offers may increase revenue
+Targeted promotions for Members may increase revenue

-This is a simple segmentation approach, but it shows how businesses can categorize customers for better strategy development.

-I also observed that:
+Additional observation:

-Profit Margins were small so the supermarket should consider sourcing good from new a new Company or Companies
+Profit margins are small, so the supermarket should consider sourcing products from new suppliers to improve profitability.

 🛠️ Tools & Technologies